Psychoanalytic-Electronic-Publishing/PaDS/README.md

   - Content set administration

 ## Getting Started
-- Download PaDS Solution Zip file.
+- Download PaDSForGitHub Zip file.
-- For local development open the PaDS.sln file in Visual Studio 2019.
+- For local development unzip and open the PaDS.sln file in Visual Studio 2019.

 ### Prerequisites
 You will need the following things properly installed on your computer.